 Going up hills isn’t a problem as long as you keep the revs up and aren’t towing a trailer that’s too heavy for your vehicle.
 Going downhill can be a little more dangerous.
 Brake very early and slowly and consider engine braking if your towing vehicle allows for it.

-How to back up a travel trailer rental
+How to back up a camping trailer for rent

 Reversing is slightly more difficult, but once you do it a couple of times, you’ll get the hang of it.
 The most important thing to remember is that a trailer pivots in the opposite direction to its towing vehicle.